faiz-gh/hackathon-2022/README.md

-# Cue Social
+# Hackathon Project
-Cue Social is a Social Media Website
+This is an online Birth and Death Registration Website